 The crawl space can be kept dry by using an air mover, the air mover is a device that primarily removes water by blowing air towards the affected area at a very high speed.
 This dries up the wet crawl space quickly, removing the excess water from it by vaporization.
 To further prevent water accumulation in the crawl space it may be necessary to fully encapsulate the crawl space.

 Even after drying the crawl space, the air in the space may still be damp and musty.
 This is because the humidity of the crawl space is high, and the air is still wet.
-To reduce the humidity and dry up the air a dehumidifier is needed.
+To reduce the humidity and dry up the air ，a dehumidifier is needed.
 More specifically, a basement dehumidifier.
 Basement dehumidifiers are the best appliances used to regulate the amount of water vapor in crawl spaces.
-Increase water vapor also has attending problems like dust mites, mildew, mold growth and allergens.
-A dehumidifier therefore reduces the risk of these problem too.
+Increased water vapor also has attending problems like dust mites, mildew, mold growth, and allergens.
+A dehumidifier, therefore, reduces the risk of these problems too.

 Most dehumidifiers are designed to be energy efficient will not considerably impact your electricity usage.
-In fact some dehumidifiers can be installed with thermostats.
+In fact, some dehumidifiers can be installed with thermostats.
 Since humidity levels depend on temperature, the thermostat can be connected to the dehumidifier as a regulator, turning it on when the temperature falls within the humid ranges and turning it off when the temperature becomes normal.
-That way, you don’t have to worry about running the dehumidifier for 24 hours continuously through the week.
+That way, you don’t have to worry about running the dehumidifier for 24 hours continuously throughout the week.

-Ensuring the freshness and hygienity of crawl space air can be done without increasing energy costs.
-The best, energy efficient and long lasting dehumidifiers are designed to reduce energy usage and maximize efficiency.
+Ensuring the freshness and hygiene of crawl space air can be done without increasing energy costs.
+The best, energy-efficient and long-lasting dehumidifiers are designed to reduce energy usage and maximize efficiency.

 A healthy crawl space can contribute immensely to the comfort of your home.
 A home with damp and must odor is very uncomfortable.
-More so the bad odors often suggests the presence of parasites harmful to health.
-These odors also attracts pests and wild animals to the house.
+More so the bad odors often suggest the presence of parasites harmful to health.
+These odors also attract pests and wild animals to the house.
 Most home inspectors will check for the neatness of the crawl space when evaluating the condition of the building.
-It is of utmost priority therefore to rid of offensive odors in the crawl space.
+It is of utmost priority, therefore, to rid of offensive odors in the crawl space.